 3.5 year PhD Programmes in the Abdul Latif Jameel Institute for Disease and Emergency Analytics (J-IDEA)

-Fully funded studentships available for entry in October 2020, or earlier
+Fully funded studentships for entry in October 2021, or earlier

-The 3.5-year PhD training programme provides unique interdisciplinary training in epidemiology, public health, health economics, mathematical modelling, machine learning, statistics, and computational methods.
-Based in the Abdul Latif Jameel Institute for Disease and Emergency Analytics (J-IDEA) within the School of Public Health, the programme provides an opportunity to learn, in a supportive and stimulating environment, from leaders in the field who are actively engaged in research and advise leading public health professionals, policy-makers, governments, international organisations and pharmaceutical companies, both nationally and internationally, on a wide range of public health issues.
+The 3.5-year PhD programme provides unique interdisciplinary training in epidemiology, public health, health economics, mathematical modelling, machine learning, statistics, and computational methods.
+Based in J-IDEA within the School of Public Health, the programme provides an opportunity to learn, in a supportive and stimulating environment, from leaders in the field who are actively engaged in research and advise leading public health professionals, governments, international organisations and pharmaceutical companies, both nationally and internationally, on a wide range of public health issues.

-The students will be expected to conduct an independent PhD project, with support from their supervisors, on a topic that contributes to the mission of J-IDEA.
-The Institute was officially launched by Imperial College London and Community Jameel in October 2019 with the mission to combat global disease threats.
+The students are expected to conduct an independent PhD project, with support from their supervisors, on a topic that contributes to the mission of J-IDEA.
+The Institute was launched by Imperial College London and Community Jameel with the mission to combat global disease threats.
 J-IDEA is hosted within Imperial's world-class School of Public Health in the College's renowned Faculty of Medicine.
-Bringing together global health researchers in the School and drawing on Imperial’s expertise in data analytics, epidemiology and economics, J-IDEA will improve our understanding of diseases and health emergencies in the most vulnerable populations across the globe.
-J-IDEA is working with national and international policy makers and technical partners to support response to health emergencies with analytical tools, improve the resilience of health systems to emergencies, and build partnerships and capacity in epidemiology and analytics globally and locally.
-Further information on the research of J-IDEA can be found on the Institute's website.
+Bringing together global health researchers in the School and drawing on Imperial’s expertise in data analytics, epidemiology, health system analysis and economics, J-IDEA will improve our understanding of diseases and health emergencies in the most vulnerable populations across the globe.
+J-IDEA is working with national and international policy makers and technical partners by supporting the response to health emergencies with analytical tools, improve the resilience of health systems to emergencies, and build partnerships and capacity in epidemiology and analytics globally and locally, see here: Jameel Institute.

-The studentships funded by J-IDEA project areproviding a tax-free stipend of £18,000 per year.
-Tuition fees at the rate applicable to Home (EU) students are provided.
-Suitably qualified non-EU students are welcome to apply and we particularly welcome applications from low and middle-income countries (LMIC).
-Non-EU students will be liable for paying the difference between the home and overseas fee rates.
-A scholarship is available for one exceptional candidate from an LMIC to cover the difference between the home and overseas rates.
-Additional studentships may become available over the course of the admission process - all eligible candidates will be considered without needing to submit any further details.
+The studentships are providing a tax-free stipend of £20,000 per year.
+The studentships also cover tuition fees for UK.
+Suitably qualified non-UK students are also welcome to apply and we particularly welcome applications from low and middle-income countries (LMIC).
+Non-UK students will be liable for paying the difference between the home and overseas fee rates.
+A scholarship is available for one exceptional candidate from an LMIC to cover the difference between home and overseas rates.
+Additional studentships may become available over the course of the admission process - all eligible candidates will be considered without needing to submit further details.

 How to apply